 Think about your skills and abilities that you can potentially sell.
 Whether you are a writer, photographer, web designer, marketing guru, or just know foreign languages, you will probably find a freelance job.
 What kind of work brings you maximum satisfaction?
 What are your strengths?
 Make a list of everything that you think can be monetized.

 Don't write off any of your skills or abilities.
 List everything you do well, whether you've heard of whether freelancers do it or not!
-If nothing comes to mind, think about your skills that are in demand among the career.
+If nothing comes to mind, think about your skills that are in demand in the career.
 Maybe you are asked to help with proofreading, to fix something, or you are always asked for help in difficult life situations?
 All this can potentially be monetized.

 Explore the Market